Ledger Unveils Second New Wallet of 2024

 Ledger has also unveiled its new Security Key app, which offers passkey capabilities as an alternative to conventional passwords.

 Instead of using a password, the app uses a cryptographic passkey login system where there is essentially a private key stored in the secure element for logging into the service.
-These are tied to the user's seed phrase that it used to restore access to coins in the event of losing access to their wallet.
+These are tied to the user's seed phrase that is used to restore access to coins in the event of losing access to one's wallet.

 Collapses of high-profile crypto firms in 2022 highlighted the importance of users taking custody of their assets rather than entrusting them to exchanges.
 However, take-up of self-custodial wallets may have been hindered historically by the seemingly unforgiving nature of having to store and remember one's own seed phrase - a random string of words that are used as a failsafe for restoring access to coins.

-Thus, Ledger are attempting to mitigate these concerns by embedding the recovery phrase in security tools that users are accustomed to when logging into mobile devices or websites, such as passkeys.
+Thus, Ledger is attempting to mitigate these concerns by embedding the recovery phrase in security tools that users are accustomed to when logging into mobile devices or websites, such as passkeys.

 Disclosure